DipuSharma/FastapiCrud/README.md

 Create .env file and make variable EMAIL = "example@gmail.com" and PASS= "Pass123@" and go to your gmail account and do the less security option on and lets use it

+# For Gmail Api test
+replace /gmail?email=example@gamil.com to receipt gmail id as your wish in testapi.py file Go to app1 directory and run the commond E:\FastApi_Pro\Fastapi\app1>python -m pytest testapi.py

 # Commond for run fastapi without Docker
 Open your terminal and go in app directory and run the following commond E:\FastApi_Pro\Fastapi>python -m venv venv